linux-system-roles/network/README.md

 - For initscripts this means to call `ifdown {{name}}`.

-Again, this will always issue the command to deactivate the profile, even if the profile was not active previously.
-That may or may not have side-effects.
+This is the opposite of the `up` state.
+It also will always issue the command to deactivate the profile, even it if seemingly is currently not active.
+As such, `down` always changes the system.

 For NetworkManager, a `wait` argument is supported like for `up` state.

+### Refer to the same connection multiple times

 #### Example